Kalhor-Lab/MARC1-Pipeline/README.md

 ## 4 Filtering identifier-spacer pairs & reporting on mutation levels

 Filtering as presented here is subjective; parameters were designed based on our experience and current best understanding of error correction tactics.
 All parameters are contained within the code and can be modified.
+The

   ```
   $ cd ../4-pair_filtering